charliecalvert/CloudNotes/Assignments/ExpressBasics.md

     block content
 ```

 Again, notice that Pug has a short hand for nearly all HTML statements.
 After you get your program running view the generated HTML so you can confirm that all is working as expected.
+Notice also that we are loading jQuery from a CDN.
+A CDN is an Internet site that stores commonly used files.

 ## Turn it in